aminem0/dwc-owl-rdf/README.md

 - **Dataset definition**: Between 2017 and 2021, the National Agriculture and Food Research Organization (NARO) of Japan conducted a series of monitoring activities focusing on insects visiting crop flowers across the country.
 At multiple farms, wild insects visiting crop production trees were captured and preserved in plastic vials.
 These preserved organisms were later identified to assess the abundance and diversity of pollinators contributing to crop production.

-- **Dataset organization**: The dataset, published as a Sampling event Darwin Core Archive, was downloaded [from the GBIF](https://www.gbif.org/dataset/bbaca86c-f703-41fc-800a-fa301c0661fd).
+- **Dataset organization**: The dataset, published as a Sampling event Darwin Core Archive, was downloaded [from GBIF](https://www.gbif.org/dataset/bbaca86c-f703-41fc-800a-fa301c0661fd).
 It includes two tab-delimited text files: `occurrence.txt`, which contains records of individual insect occurrences; and `event.txt`, which provides information about each sampling event—typically a single day, or occasionally a series of days, during which crop trees were monitored for flower-visiting insects.

 - **Modelling considerations**: In `occurrence.txt`, each row corresponds to an insect that visited a flower, was captured, and later identified.
 This single row therefore conflates several distinct entities that must be separated in RDF.
 Specifically: